-Fig. 21 show raging bushfire/veldfire.
-Bushfire/veldfires destroy and disrupt the natural ecosystem services that vital in building community are resilience and adaptive capacity to climate change (Folke et al., 2003; Nyamadzawo et al., 2013).
-They can burn deeper into the soil; affecting seed viability, microorganisms, content, water organic capacity, nutrients, and destroy old seed-bearing trees.
+Fig. 2120 A conceptualisation of how veldfires affect catchment and hydrological processes, including groundwater recharge water holding capacity, nutrients, and destroy old seed-bearing trees.
 It is therefore proposed to reduce veldfires by training villagers in manual firefighting, controlled burning, and erection of fireguards.
 Documentary films will also be used to sensitize communities on the effects of veldfires.
 Deforestation will be addressed through better landuse planning (sub-Components 2.2 and 3.2) with each family setting aside about 0.1 hectares of its land for tree planting.
 This will lessen the pressure on natural forests caused by family timber and firewood requirements.
-Tree species to be planted will be chosen from those already adapted to the target areas, have a higher growth rate and have no known side-effects on the ecology of the area.
+Tree species to be planted will be chosen from those